Transient Ear Noise And Tinnitus: What You Need To Know

 Book a free consultation to learn which Treble Health solution is right for you.
 Join Steve and thousands more who have found lasting tinnitus relief.

-Tinnitus is an umbrella term, referring to the perception of sound without an external source, often described as a ringing, buzzing or humming in the ears.
-Transient ear noise, technically under the umbrella of tinnitus as it is a perception of hearing sound without an external source, is a bit different as it occurs usually randomly for very brief moments.
-To differentiate tinnitus vs transient ear noise we have to consider the sensation’s duration and frequency.
+To differentiate between tinnitus and transient ear noise, we have to consider the sensation’s duration and frequency.
 Unlike tinnitus, transient ear noise generally disappears within seconds and will not require diagnostic testing, sound therapy, or other treatments.
 Tinnitus can have a variety of underlying pathologies, as well as accompanying hearing loss.
 If you are experiencing sounds in the ears, it is best to see an audiologist or physician to further evaluate the tinnitus and possible etiology.
-Meeting with professionals will help you not only understand but manage your tinnitus.
+Meeting with professionals will help you not only understand but manage your tinnitus and hearing loss, whether through hearing aids, sound therapy, or another modality entirely.

 Transient Ear Noise Explained